Wannabeasmartguy/GPT-Gradio-Agent/README.md

 By harnessing the extensive knowledge of search engines (Bing Search) in conjunction with the exceptional capabilities of LLM, you can obtain precise answers and a wide range of references.
 It's inspired by [search_with_lepton](https://github.com/leptonai/search_with_lepton)

 ![search with gpt4](https://github.com/Wannabeasmartguy/GPT-Gradio-Agent/assets/107250451/89cdcb56-82c1-4b2c-a2ef-60a63bc8dfe0)

+> You can also view previous history, which is expected to be available no later than v0.14.

 # Get Started